 1. A negative attitude - Focus on the positive aspects of regular daily activity and how it will impact your life as indicated in the list of above.
 2. Discomfort - Start low and go slow!
 Discuss specifics with your doctor if needed.
 3. Disability - Special exercises can be easily set up by a physical therapist or your doctor.
 Some who are wheel chair bound enjoy a program entitled "sit and be fit" that involves fun exercises one can do while seated.
 4. Poor balance - assistive devices can be used to increase safety.
-5. Habit - Regular daily activities do become a habit after awhile and they become less of a "chore"; more of a "get to", and not a "have to."
+5. Habit - Regular daily activities do become a habit after awhile and they become less of a "chore"; more of a "get to," and not a "have to."
 6. Cost - Walking and other simple exercises using household items can be used to promote active lifestyles at no cost.
-7. Bad weather - Walking in the mall or other facilities that are easily accessed and free or at low cost are usually available.
+7. Bad weather - Walking in the mall or other facilities that are easily accessed, free or at low cost are usually available.
 Again, regular in home activities such as a stationary bicycle or treadmill are helpful.
 8. Boredom - The feeling of routine can be overcome by listening to your favorite God honoring music, watching "healthy", God honoring TV or movies or reading while on the treadmill, stationary bike or other exercise devices.
 Use caution while listening to music while walking that may drown out cars or other sounds that may alert you to danger.

-When in doubt or if you have any unexplained symptoms, get a clearance from your doctor before engaging in any strenuous exercise or activity.
+When in doubt, or if you have any unexplained symptoms, get a clearance from your doctor before engaging in any strenuous exercise or activity.
 This is especially true if you are considering aerobic exercise (running, biking, swimming, etc.) or resistance training (weight lifting or similar strengthening exercises).
 Obtain clearance from your doctor if you have any kind of heart disorder, high blood pressure, or metabolic disorders (like diabetes or thyroid disease).
 Also, consider talking to your doctor regarding performing a treadmill stress test if you want to engage in a vigorous activity and:

-- ◆ Are a male 45 or older
+- Are a male 45 or older

-- ◆ Are a female 55 or older
+- Are a female 55 or older

-- ◆ Have known heart disease
+- Have known heart disease

-- ◆ Have two or more risks for heart disease:
+- Have two or more risks for heart disease:

 - High blood pressure

-- Smoke
+- Tobacco use

 - High cholesterol

 - Obesity

 - Family history of early heart disease

 - Have a sedentary life style (couch potato)

-Some general principles to consider while exercising include:
+Some general principles to consider while becoming more active include:

-- ✓ Make exercise fun or it likely will not last. - ✓ Choose a good time of day for you and try to be consistent.
+- ✓ Make it fun, easy to perform and inexpensive or it likely will not last. - ✓ Choose a good time of day and try to be consistent.
 Wear comfortable clothing and avoid becoming chilled or overheated.
 Be sure the area is well lighted and safe. - ✓ Start low and go slow.
-If you must stop your exercise routine for a few weeks or longer, start the process over and slowly build up your endurance again. - ✓ Warm up for 5 minutes prior to each exercise session including gentle stretching.
-Cool down activities with gentle stretching for 5 minutes when you finish exercising. - ✓ Consider mixing your routines such as walking, swimming or biking most of the days and doing strength training two days per week. - ✓ Stop if you feel pain or any other unexplained symptoms. - ✓ Call your doctor if you experience chest pressure, trouble breathing or get very short of breath, light headed or dizzy, nauseated or have trouble with your balance while exercising. - ✓ If you know how to check your heart rate (use two fingers resting inside your neck just next to your wind pipe while using a watch with a second hand), walk or exercise at a pace to increase your heart rate to 60% of your "Maximum Heart Rate".
-Slowly work your way up to 85% of your maximum heart rate.
-This is calculated using the formula: $220 - (\text{your age}) = \text{maximum heart rate}$.
-Multiply this by .6 for 60% and .85 for 85% of this number.
+If you must stop your activity routine for a few weeks or longer, start the process over and slowly build up your endurance again. - ✓ Consider mixing your routines such as walking, swimming or biking most of the days and doing strength training two days per week using small weights or bands. - ✓ Stop if you feel pain or any other unexplained symptoms. - ✓ Call 911 if you experience chest pressure, trouble breathing or get very short of breath, light headed or dizzy, nauseated or other serious unexplained symptoms. - ✓ If you can check your heart rate (using a finger monitor), walk or exercise at a pace to increase your heart rate to 60% of your "Maximum Heart Rate" (MHR).
+This is calculated using the formula: $220 - (\text{your age}) = \text{maximum heart rate}$ .
+Multiply this by .6 for 60% and .85 for 85% of this number. - ✓ Week by week or month by month, slowly work your way up to 85% of your MHR if possible.

-Some specific exercise ideas:
+Some specific ideas to become more active: